boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 * the one-time writable Julia runtime copy (Section 5.1) is prepared,
 * the loader (Section 7) configures `PYTHON_JULIAPKG_PROJECT`/`JULIA_DEPOT_PATH`.

 We use **Tykky** to package the whole Python stack into a single-file container image, avoiding Lustre metadata slowdowns from thousands of small file imports.
 A Tykky container built for one architecture will not run on the other.
 The **native SmartRedis library** (Section 6, needed for OpenFOAM/C++/Fortran linkage) is now built from `components/smartredis` inside the SmartSim-CSC checkout rather than from a separate git clone, and is unaffected by the PySR toggle.
+On Roihu x86_64 CPU nodes, this native library can then be used to build the bundled OpenFOAM v2412 integration (Section 6.1).

 **Why uv:** fast resolution/installation, plus `uv pip check` to validate the final dependency graph. `--link-mode=copy` is used throughout since the uv cache and the Tykky build environment live on different filesystems.